dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 {: #fig-client-gateway-noagg title="Client-Side Gateway without Aggregation"}

-This may similarly be deployed in the inverse scenario where the gateway resides in the server-side domain and may be used to terminate and/or aggregate mutiple clients to single transport as shown in figures {{fig-server-gateway-agg}} and
+This may similarly be deployed in the inverse scenario where the gateway resides in the server-side domain and may be used to terminate and/or aggregate multiple clients to single transport as shown in figures {{fig-server-gateway-agg}} and
 {{fig-server-gateway-noagg}} below.